jdombrosky/jdombrosky/README.md

 - 👋 Hi, I’m @jdombrosky
-- 👀 I’m interested in human/environment interactions across the globe, and I specialize in the Zooarchaeology of the U.S. Southwest
+- 👀 I’m interested in human/environment interactions across the globe, and I specialize in the zooarchaeology of the U.S. Southwest
 - 🌱 I’m currently learning geocomputation in R and creating open research on GitHub
 - 📫 Interact at my [my website](jonathandombrosky.com) and on [ResearchGate](https://www.researchgate.net/profile/Jonathan-Dombrosky)